SupaMafia/awesome-window-manager-config/README.md

 Notice: use with caution.
 It is only tested on lubuntu 20.04 LTS.
 Could be buggy in a multiscreen setup, but arandr helped.
 This guide assumes that you have many of the applications already such as xorg, a login manager, etc.
-Soon, this project will move to Qtile.
-It is due to the increasing adoption of wayland.
+Note: No new features will be added to this config.
+This project has move to Qtile, due to the increasing adoption of wayland.

 #---------------------------------------------------------------------------------------------------------------------------------------------------------------------